So, you’re thinking about becoming a student leader in your primary school.

 Good for you.

-It’s great to see that you want to step up and serve your fellow students and your teachers.
+It’s great that you want to step up and serve your fellow students and teachers.

 Being a student leader isn’t easy.
 For a start, you’ve got to give up some of your time.
-That means devoting some lunch times and even after school to your leadership duties.
+That means devoting some lunchtime and even after-school time to your leadership duties.

 But the positives far outweigh any negatives.
 You will benefit and grow so much from the experience.